What is disruptive innovation?

 Find out more about future disruptors and some of the innovations they’re developing in the articles below.

 Baillie Gifford Disruption Week

-You can read and watch the sessions via the links above, or get access to the transcripts and recordings below.
+You can watch and read summaries of the sessions via the links above or access the recordings and their transcripts below.